 The Lanes is a late-night Bristol venue that offers karaoke, bowling, live music, pizza and beer.
 What more could you need on a night out?
 The sandwich board sign out front capitalises on this, with a playful take on the much-used image of a look inside someone’s mind and what takes up space.

 In this instance, the side view of a hipster-type man’s brain includes White Russians, Late Night Bar, Cocktails, Craft Beer on Tap, DJs, Live Music & Dancing amongst others – conveniently all things that the Lanes offers!

 If you venture around the back of the Lanes, you’ll find the Rock n Bowl Hostel.
 The sign protruding from the building is a circular red and white motif that has a 50s Americana look in keeping with the ‘Rock n Bowl’ message.

 The sandwich board out front tells potential customers all they need to know highlighting that the hostel has beds from £15, 24-hour reception, fully equipped kitchen and a huge communal area – all things that will entice weary travellers in.

 With a white and black street sign mirroring the name of this tucked away pub, there are no prizes for guessing its location.

 The Christmas Steps has a graphic gold font painted on the side of the building and an accompanying hanging sign featuring a blocky gold set of stairs.
 It doesn’t give much away – there are no drinks deals in the windows or clever slogan pasted over the doors.
-Instead, the Christmas Steps takes a more subtle approach to marketing, with a less-is-more approach that appeals to the customer’s curious side.
+Instead, the Christmas Steps is an example of subtle marketing in Bristol.
+It has a less-is-more approach that appeals to the customer’s curious side.

 Chance & Counters is billed as ‘Bristol’s only dedicated board game cafe’, with over 600 games inside.
 The name itself is very clever, with a double meaning that needs no explanation and the smart, bookish font is in-keeping with the board-game theme.